Ansel Road Apartment Buildings Historic District: History of the district

 In 1897, Cleveland resident John D. Rockefeller donated about 130 acre of his personal property to the city of Cleveland.
 This land, which ran on either side of Doan Brook, was named Rockefeller Park, and became one of the city's premiere parks.
 Ansel Road was one of the major thoroughfares in the area.
 It ran along the western heights overlooking the broad Doan Brook valley, and was one of the areas earliest roads.
 It was paved in 1907, and became a heavily traveled boulevard along Rockefeller Park.

 With the establishment of Rockefeller Park and its gradual development over the next 30 years, Ansel Road became one of Cleveland's choicest neighborhoods.
 Relatively large middle-class and upper-middle-class homes were built on the west side of the street, facing the park.
 In 1899, the Wade Park Avenue Bridge (designed by prominent Cleveland architect Charles F. Schweinfurth) opened.
 This bridge carried East Boulevard (later Liberty Boulevard, and still later Wade Park Avenue) over the park, and helped to provide greater accessibility to the neighborhood.

 Beginning in 1910 and ending in 1928, several apartment buildings of varying size were built between Talbot Avenue and Wade Avenue.
 The first of these was the 1910 Overlook, a luxury three-story apartment building with units ranging from three to seven rooms in size.
-This was followed in 1914 by The Parkcliff, an similarly-sized structure.
+This was followed in 1914 by The Parkcliff, a similarly sized structure.
 In 1921, as restrictions on building materials ended with the conclusion of World War I, the first of the two buildings which constituted the much larger Wade Chateau Apartments opened on Wade Park Avenue.
 This was followed by two large Max Weis-designed apartments (now Regency Square Apartments) around a common court in the middle of the district.
 Devon Hall followed in 1926 (now the Rockefeller Park Towers), anchoring the south portion of the district.
 A small infill apartment building, now known as The Lynette, completed construction of this unique district in 1928.